Updated 12/04/2023 This post does not contain any affiliate links.

 Managing Medication and Equipment While Traveling With Health Conditions

 Traveling with health conditions requires extra planning to have an enjoyable trip.
 I have a 5 day trip coming up and I want to share the process with you in case you are new to traveling with health conditions.
 The most important items are your medications and any equipment you will need like oxygen, nebulizer to administer inhaled medications, walker, cane, wheelchair, CPAP/BiPAP machine and other similar items.
+If you’ll be flying, check with your airline about specific rules for traveling with medical supplies before you get to the airport.

 I used to lug my nebulizer around while traveling and would have to look for an electrical outlet to do a breathing treatment, but then I discovered a portable unit at my local medical equipment store.
 What a difference it makes to carry a light, portable unit with me when I travel!
 It uses a rechargeable battery that I plug in at the motel at night.
-My particular unit is no longer available for sale, but I have used it comfortably at the beach.
-It is an ultrasonic model that makes very little noise while it runs so you can use it in restaurants or museums.
-My at-home nebulizer is compressed-air powered and it is very noisy.
-A quick search on Google for travel nebulizers brought up Walgreen’s, CVS, and Walmart‘s online shops and Just Nebulizers at http://justnebulizers.com/nebulizer-systems/portable-nebulizers.html
+My particular unit is no longer available for sale, but I have used it comfortably on the beach.
+It is an ultrasonic model that makes very little noise while it run,s so you can use it in restaurants or museums.
+My at-home nebulizer is compressed-air powered, and it is very noisy.
+A quick search on Google for travel nebulizers brought up Walgreen’s, CVS, and Walmart‘s online shops and Just Nebulizers at https://justnebulizers.com

-When traveling with oxygen, be aware of any open flames and stay far away from them.
+When traveling with oxygen, be aware of any open flames, and stay far away from them.

 For your medications, make sure you have enough doses for the length of your trip.
 It is a good idea to have enough doses for when you first get home.
 If your prescription will run out when you’re away, you can take the original bottle/box to a pharmacy there.
 Make sure there is a refill left on the prescription.
 Take your health insurance cards with you.